"Just five more minutes."

 The Only Way Out

-You can't negotiate with an infinite feed.
+You can't negotiate with an infinite feed designed to capture your attention.
 You can't find the "right" stopping point because there isn't one.

 The only winning move is to stop negotiating.
 Not "five more minutes."
 Just stop.